mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/agent-dataupload.md

 ### Example

-The following command will upload the file to the MindSphere using multipart upload and 5 parallel threads.
+The following command will upload the file to the {{site.productname}} using multipart upload and 5 parallel threads.

 ```bash
 mc upload-file --file simulationdata.zip --chunked --parallel 5